MicrosoftLearning/AI-900-AIFundamentals.pt-BR/Instructions/03a-classify-images.md

 ---
 lab:
-  title: Explorar a classificação de imagem
+  title: 'Explorar a classificação de imagem'
 ---

 # <a name="explore-image-classification"></a>Explorar a classificação de imagem